HewlettPackard/oneview-puppet/README.md

 ## What's New

-HPE OneView Puppet library extends support of the SDK to OneView REST API version 2800 (OneView v6.10) & ImageStreamer REST API version 2020 (I3S v6.10)
+HPE OneView Puppet library extends support of the SDK to OneView REST API version 3000 (OneView v6.20)

 Please refer to [notes](https://github.com/HewlettPackard/oneview-puppet/blob/master/CHANGELOG.md) for more information on the changes , features supported and issues fixed in this version